|

 weekday commuter bus program serving

-residents of Lompoc and Santa Maria
+residents of Lompoc, Santa Maria,

 commuting to their jobs in Goleta and